October 6, 2016

 In Massachusetts, as in other states, US citizens and permanent residents are eligible to enroll in Medicare to receive health coverage once they turn 65.
 Options include hospital and medical insurance under Original Medicare, Part A and Part B, and Medicare approved private health insurance under Medicare Advantage (Medicare Part C) and Medicare Part D (prescription drug coverage).

-Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) are together referred to as Original Medicare.
-Massachusetts residents, as it is for residents of other US states, usually don’t pay a monthly premium for Medicare Part A coverage if you or your spouse paid enough Medicare taxes while working.
+Together, Medicare Part A (hospital insurance) and Medicare Part B (medical insurance) are referred to as Original Medicare.
+Massachusetts beneficiaries, as it is for beneficiaries of other US states, usually don’t pay a monthly premium for Medicare Part A coverage if they or their spouses paid enough Medicare taxes while working.
 Part A benefits include, but are not limited to, the following health services:

 Residents of Massachusetts may enroll in Original Medicare, Part A and/or Part B, during the following enrollment periods:

 You are eligible for Medicare in Massachusetts if:

 In Massachusetts as in other states, you can apply for Medicare through the SSA.
 If you are applying for retirement benefits, you can enroll in Medicare at the same time.
 You can apply: